 The Phonics Screening Check contains 40 words divided into two sections of 20 words.
 Both sections contain a mixture of real words and pseudo-words.
 Each child completes the check individually with their teacher.

 Year 2 SATs (Standardised Assessment Tests)

-COVID-19 closures disrupted these assessments in 2020 and 2021, which are typically completed in the month of May when pupils are in Year 2.
+SATs are usually completed in May when pupils are in Year 2.
 We aim to administer the tests in the classroom in a low-stress, low-key way; some children are not even aware that they have completed the tests!

 Although the tests are set externally, they are marked by teachers within the school.
 Children are given a scaled score.
 Their raw score – the actual number of marks they get – is translated into a scaled score, where a score of 100 means the child is working at the expected standard.
 A score below 100 indicates that the child needs more support, whereas a score of above 100 suggests the child is working at a higher level than expected for their age.
 The maximum score possible is 115, and the minimum is 85.